ctkelley/MultiPrecisionArrays.jl/README.md

 # MPArrays.jl v0.0.1

-__This package is nowhere close to ready for release.
+__This package is nowhere close to ready for registration or release.
 It's public only to help me do CI and clean up the docs.__

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__